tuxdna/torquebox-intro/torquebox.md

 ---
 #What is TorqueBox?
+## Before that lets talk about Polyglot Revolution

 .notes: Before moving onto TorqueBox, let me first introduce you to the Polyglot Revolution.
-As a matter of fact, you would realize later that TorqueBox is a part of Polyglot Revolution itself.
-As of today there are many programming languages whose compilers or interpreters target JVM as their target.
+TorqueBox is a part of Polyglot Revolution itself as we will se later.
+Today there are many programming languages whose compilers or interpreters target the JVM.
 Those languages include JRuby, Jython, Scala, Erlang ( Erlang on JVM ), and many more.
 Many of these languages are dynamically typed languages ( or dynamic languages ).

 ---
 #Polyglot Revolution

 .notes: What does this enable us to do?
 Well, basically it enables you to write a program in any of the JVM languages, which gets compiled to Java byte-codes.
 So, whenever your program written in one JVM language executes, it can also execute the bytecodes generated for any other JVM targeted language.
-As simple it sounds, it is a very powerful feature because you can now use all your Java code that was written and tested over the years from any other JVM language.
+As simple it sounds, it is a very powerful feature because you can now use all your Java code that was written and tested over the years.

-## JVM - This is what makes Polyglot Revolution.
+## JVM is what makes the Polyglot Revolution.

 ---
 #Polyglot Revolution cont.